paramsingh/notes/vault/daily.journal.2023.03.25.md

 Thinking more about this, what stops me from creating entire books of short stories out of this?
 Or hell, even movies or shows?

+one problem is that there's very little shared context between GPT and Dall-E. For example, GPT tells Dall-E to draw "creatures" in the same story, but on different prompts and Dall-E draws different creatures every time.
+Ideally this should be just the one model doing both the things, so that it knows what it's doing.

+Talked with Arpit.
+I'm going to take a shot at automating some data entry startups.
+Let's see if we can make some money there.

+Also, wondering if I should just focus every moment of my life on https://scrollprize.org .